top of page

 01

-SEC Theory
+MEL Theory

 The theory has been quantitatively validated through simulations of YBCO and BSCCO superconductors, successfully predicting the critical temperature (Tc) and its dependence on doping levels.